ava-labs/teleporter/contracts/src/teleporter/registry/README.md

   <img src="./upgrade-uml.png?raw=true" alt="Upgrade UML diagram"/>
 </div>

 [TeleporterRegistryApp](./TeleporterRegistryApp.sol) is an abstract contract that helps integrate the `TeleporterRegistry` into a dApp built on top of Teleporter.
 To support upgradeable contracts, there is also a corresponding `TeleporterRegistryAppUpgradeable` contract that is upgrade compatible.
-By inheriting from `TeleporterRegistryApp`, dapps get:
+By inheriting from `TeleporterRegistryApp`, dApps get:

 - Ability to send Teleporter messages through the latest version of the Teleporter contract registered in the Teleporter registry.
 (The dApp can also override this to use a specific version of the Teleporter contract.)
 - `minTeleporterVersion` management that allows the dApp to specify the minimum Teleporter version that can send messages to the dApp.